zhanglab/psamm/docs/commands.rst

 This program allows you to specify a metabolic model and a command to apply to the given model.
-The available commands can be seen using the help command given above, and are also described in more details below.
+The available commands can be seen using the help command given above, and are also described in more detail below.

 To run the program with a model, use the following command: